gdivanov/NYC-Housing/README.md

 ## I) Module Importing

-First we import the modules in Python we want to use.
+First we import the modules in Python we want to use for the analysis and the modelling.

-We're mostly interested in Pandas for ease of dataframe manipulation, Numpy for matrix analysis and correlation, Matplotlib for visualization, and Scikit-Learn for our supervised modelling.
+We're mostly interested in Pandas for ease of dataframe manipulation, Numpy for matrix analysis and correlation, Matplotlib for visualization, and Scikit-Learn for our supervised learning tools.

 ```
 #Importing modules and packages
 import pandas as pd